Skip to main content

 Certified “Most Efficient” by Energy Star back in 2021, the LG DLHC1455W remains a strong choice today.
 This ventless clothes dryer uses a heat pump for efficient, quality drying.
 It also features a self-cleaning condenser that uses the water extracted from your laundry to wash away lint from the condenser.

-At 4.2 cubic feet, the LG is the largest true ventless dryer on our list (only behind the GE Profile PFQ97HSPVDS washer-dryer combo).
+At 4.2 cubic feet, the LG is the largest authentic ventless dryer on our list (only behind the GE Profile PFQ97HSPVDS washer-dryer combo).

-If you’re looking for a heat pump ventless dryer with excellent efficiency and useful LG smart features, then this is a wonderful pick.
+If you’re looking for a heat pump ventless dryer with excellent efficiency and useful LG innovative features, then this is an excellent pick.

 Pros